DeFUCC/gun-vue/composables/README.md

 </div>
 ```

-#### SSG environment notice (Nuxt, Vitepress etc.)
+### SSG environment notice (Nuxt, VitePress etc.)

-Gun-Vue is client-side only and it may throw errors being executed during the SSG/SSR build process.
-One way to deal with it is to make the your GUN-enabled components asynchronous.
+Gun-Vue is client-side only and may cause errors during SSR/SSG builds.
+To avoid issues, consider one of these approaches:

+> **Note**: We plan to refactor the code to be more usable and tree-shakeable in SSG environments. **Help needed!**

-### 1. Make your component async
+#### Approach A: Make your component async

 ```vue
 <script setup async>